umgbhalla/dotfiles/README.md

     ```
   - Open the partition editor.
     ```
-    cfdisk
+    cfdisk [/dev/NAME-OF-DRIVE]
     ```
+    Note that for all following steps, use the drive you specified and would like to format.
+I will be using /dev/sda for simplicity, but for nvme ssds it may be different.
   - Delete all partitions.
-Make two partitions: One for the root filesystem `/` and one for swap memory (10 GB).
+Make two partitions: One for the root filesystem `/` and one for swap memory.
     ```
     free space
     new
     ```
-  - The root filesystem size will be the total size minus 10 GB.
+  - The root filesystem size will be the total size minus the amount of ram you have installed.
     ```
     YOUR-FILESYSTEM-SIZE-MINUS-TEN-GIGABYTES
     primary